 Was the worst over?

-May began, we could go outside during certain hours for exercise —even if only within a 1 km radius of our residence— summer showed signs of coming soon, & masks were finally made mandatory.
+May began, we could go outside during certain hours for exercise —only within a 1 km radius of our residence— summer showed signs of coming soon, & masks were finally made mandatory.
 Sevilla was slow to adapt to masks although required by law.
 Our weather makes them uncomfortable, but not as uncomfortable as being in a hospital on a ventilator!
 As Rafa said, someone should do a study titled “La mascarilla y la frágil masculinidad” (Face Masks & Fragile Masculinity).
 We saw many couples walking hand in hand but with only the woman wearing a mask.
 Ahhh, Spain.

 A major result of political bickering during the first wave was devolution of pandemic management to regional governments.
 June & July brought summer vacations for many people although I was still cautious.
 Maybe overly so.
 However, we quit disinfecting our groceries at home & Rafa went to visit family in Málaga.
 We toyed with the idea of visiting my aunt in August, but just as case numbers in Europe began to stabilize they went through the roof in the US.
 Good thing airlines gave vouchers because the second wave hit Spain in August… all those vacations turned out to be a bad idea.
 Add the UK variant to the mix & case numbers skyrocketed.